Ares-anon/Ares/README.md

-# An Empirical Study of EH-bugs in C language
+# An Empirical Study of EH-bugs in C programs

 ### What is in this repo?